-The product SafeGuard Enterprise Device Encryption, Version 5.30 has undergone the certification procedure at BSI.
+The product SafeGuard Enterprise - Device Encryption, Version 5.60 for Microsoft Windows XP Professional and Microsoft Windows 7 has undergone the certification procedure at BSI.

-The evaluation of the product SafeGuard Enterprise Device Encryption, Version 5.30 was conducted by SRC Security Research & Consulting GmbH.
-The evaluation was completed on 12 June 2007.
-The SRC Security Research & Consulting GmbH is an evaluation facility (ITSEF) recognised by the certification body of BSI.
+The evaluation of the product SafeGuard Enterprise - Device Encryption, Version 5.60 for Microsoft Windows XP Professional and Microsoft Windows 7 was conducted by SRC Security Research & Consulting GmbH.
+The evaluation was completed on 9 May 2012.
+The SRC Security Research & Consulting GmbH is an evaluation facility (ITSEF)6 recognised by the certification body of BSI.